X4BNet/x4b-status/content/issues/2024-02-07-scheduled-maintenance-on-datastore.md

 N﻿o significant interruption is expected however reduced performance and minor disruptions are likely.

+S﻿lightly reduced performance may occur tonight as we prepare for the update.

 I﻿t is possible that data collected during this time may be under representative of actual traffic and patterns.